Nestea: History

 Nestea was introduced in the US by Nestle in 1948 as a soluble tea, "manufactured in the same way as Nescafé".
 After 1991, it was manufactured worldwide by Beverage Partners Worldwide (BPW), a joint venture between Nestlé & The Coca-Cola Company, and in the United States by The Coca-Cola Company.
 Since the start of 2017, Nestlé and Coca-Cola have agreed to end the iced tea Nestea joint venture after 16 years of collaboration.
 One of the reasons for this was that Coca-Cola and Nestlé wanted to pursue different strategies in a rapidly changing market, with Nestlé handling the distribution of Nestea in most countries, except Andorra, Bulgaria, Canada, Portugal, Romania, Serbia and Spain, where Coca-Cola Company retained a license.

 In 2019, S.Trek Logistics Ltd. took over distribution in Malta.
 In the same year, Nestle rebranded Nestea as a natural product.
 The new recipe, launched by Nestlé after the end of the joint venture, no longer contains artificial colors and flavors, corn syrup or GMO ingredients.
 In addition, Nestea ready-to-drink iced tea is made with stevia extract and can be found in different flavors, such as lemon, raspberry and peach.
 The new recipe sources its tea leaves from Nilgiri, Sri Lanka, Kenya and Indonesia.
-At the beginning of 2020, Maspex took over distribution of Nestea in Central and Eastern Europe, including Hungary and Romania, and introducing the drink to Poland.
+At the beginning of 2020, Maspex took over distribution of Nestea in Central and Eastern Europe, including Hungary, Romania and Poland.

 Coca-Cola's remaining regional rights to Nestea expired at the end of 2024; production and distribution was licensed to Keurig Dr. Pepper in Canada, S.A.
-Damm in Spain, Andorra and Gibraltar, and Ahembo in the Canary Islands while Nestlé took distribution in-house in Portugal.
-Coca-Cola rebranded its Nestea products in Canada as Fuze, maintaining the same formulations it used for Nestea.
+Damm and Ahembo in Spain, Andorra and Gibraltar, while Nestlé took distribution in-house in Portugal.
+Coca-Cola rebranded its Nestea products in Canada as Fuze Tea, maintaining the same formulations it used for Nestea.